doridori/doridori.github.io/_posts/2015-02-15-android-security-the forgetful-keystore.md

 **`.setEncryptionRequired()`**

-**It seems there has actually been a regression from the improvments made in L regarding not allowing the user to corrupt the `KeyStore` contents by not allowing lock screen removal when using `.setEncryptionRequired()`. ** ε(´סּ︵סּ`)з
+**It seems there has actually been a regression from the improvements made in L regarding not allowing the user to corrupt the `KeyStore` contents by not allowing lock screen removal when using `.setEncryptionRequired()`. ** ε(´סּ︵סּ`)з

 | to ↓        from > | NONE | PIN | PASS | PATTERN |
 |--------------------|------|-----|------|---------|